 The reason for the quick change from happiness to depression has to do with the way alcohol moves through the brain.
-It moves via nerves, affecting different parts of brain and causing different effects on your body.
+It moves via nerves, affecting different parts of the brain and causing different effects on your body.
 The more alcoholic beverages you drink, the more they affect your nervous system, making you depressed.
-This results in delayed effect on some parts of the body.
+This results in the delayed effect on some parts of the body.
 When alcohol affects the part of the brain which is in charge of behavior, the person may lose control or it will become difficult for that person to understand what behavior is appropriate in this or that situation.
-Alcohol can also affects emotions by multiplying the emotional effect, both positive or negative.
-Alcohol also affects coordination part of brain, so that a person can lose the ability to control muscles movement, such as touching the tip of the nose or to walk steadily.
+Alcohol can also affect emotions by multiplying the emotional effect, both positive or negative.
+Alcohol also affects coordination part of the brain, so that a person can lose the ability to control muscles movement, such as touching the tip of the nose or to walk steadily.
 That’s why police officers ask suspected DUI drivers to perform “walk the line” test and “touch the nose” test during the field sobriety investigation.
-Obviously, the more alcohol you drink, the more parts of brain are affected and to a greater degree.
+Obviously, the more alcohol you drink, the more parts of the brain are affected and to a greater degree.

 Sometimes consuming alcohol leads to death.
 That happens because alcohol can affect parts of the brain responsible for breathing, heart beating, or the gag reflex.
 When alcohol impairs the brain function responsible for breathing the brain simply forgets to breathe and the person dies.
 Or if it blocks gag reflex, the person chokes on his own vomit and drowns in it.

 When and where was a person first arrested for drunk driving?

 The first person arrested for driving under the influence of alcohol was a 25-year-old George Smith.
 The accident happened 118 years ago on September 10, 1897, when a boozy taxi driver plowed his cab into a building in London.
 He pled guilty and paid the fine of 25 shillings.
 More than 10 years after that incident the US government passed its first laws against drunk driving.